arathnim/destructuring-match/README.md

 You can use the same variable twice, or as many times as you want.
 The value after matching will be the binding evaluated last.
 This allows you to use `_` for values you don't care about.

 Using already bound lexical variables is fine, they'll be shadowed by the new binding, as normal.

-I have no idea what will happen if you nest `destructuring-match` calls inside the matching form.
-Probably nothing good.

 ## dependencies and installation